IWF Members have an opportunity to apply to be part of the Funding Council.

 The Funding Council gives advice on policy and establishes and maintains a code of practice for their members.
 It also gives our Board expert advice from the internet industry on any new developments, through three Industry Trustees.
+The Funding Council is an independent entity and has no control over IWF governance.

 Any IWF Member company can apply for a place on the Funding Council.